open-telemetry/build-tools/semantic-conventions/CONTRIBUTING.md

 Any changes to the build process should be reflected in this repositiory's `.github/workflows/semconvgen.yml` workflow, in addition to this document.

 For local development, use an isolated environment ([venv](https://docs.python.org/3/library/venv.html)).
 Doing so will avoid polluting your system's path with dependencies specific to this project, and allow for more reproducible builds.
-For detailed instructions setting up python, see [venv setup](#venv-setup)
+For detailed instructions setting up python, see [venv setup](#venv-setup).

 Ensure dependencies are installed and on your `PATH` before building.
 If you're using a terminal, you can install your dependencies in your venv by activating it and then running